RedTopper/3DS-CPP/README.md

 # 3DS-CPP
 A test for the Circle Pad Pro and other 3DS inputs.

+###IN ORDER TO USE IR YOU MUST HAVE ONE OF THE FOLLOWING GAMES:
+- Cubic Ninja(US)
+- Ocarina of Time 3D
+- Toki no Ocarina 3D (OoT 3D)

+Please make sure you have CPPTest.xml in the same directory as CPPTest.3dsx.
+In order to select a target, use the D pad (left and right).
+Report findings at https://gbatemp.net/threads/infra-red-resource-thread.399336/.

 ### What is shown on the bottom screen:
 - ABXY URDL SEST LR ZLZR - Buttons on a 3DS.
 Shows a * when they are pressed.
 - Volume - The volume slider.